chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 adata.var = var_metadata
 ```

-In our example, our observational metadata (`adata.obs`) is not quite amenable to the curation process.
+There may scenarios where you need to perform conversion of the values in your `obs` data frame to change them into a representation that is human readable.
+In our example, our observational metadata (`adata.obs`) is not quite amenable to the curation process (specifically, the `leiden`).
 This is because our cluster assignments are currently integers and are not biologically interpretable.
 To fix this, we can update the cluster metadata in our `AnnData` object like so:

 ```
 # Create a list to map current cluster ids (stored in adata.obs['leiden']) to cell type names
-# these map to the ordering of the current cluster ids in the object, (which in this case is 1, 2, 3, ...)
+# these map to the ordering of the current cluster ids in the object, (which in this case is 0, 1, 2, 3, ...)

+#First convert integer values in our leiden column to categorical values instead of integer values
+adata.obs['leiden'] = adata.obs.leiden.astype('category')

+#Define the appropriate cell names/types to map the column to
 cell_names = ['CD4 T', 'CD14 Monocytes', 'B', 'CD8 T', 'NK', 'FCGR3A Monocytes', 'Dendritic', 'Megakaryocytes']

+#Perform the mapping
-adata.rename_categories('louvain', cell_names)
+adata.rename_categories('leiden', cell_names)

+#You can check out the resulting values in your obs dataframe like so
+adata.obs.head()

 ```

-Above we have kept the column `louvain`, but renamed all the categories in that column to labels that we are able to link to an ontology.
+Above we have kept the column `leiden`, but renamed all the categories in that column to labels that we are able to link to an ontology.
 After this step, we are ready to write our `AnnData` file and use the cellxgene curation command line tools.
+Please note that we also have an identical column called louvain where this step had already been performed previously.
+You can use either of these columns to perform the demo curation process.
+Going forward, we will continue using the `leiden` column for annotating cell types in our AnnData object.

 `adata.write_h5ad('pbmc3k.h5ad')`